la2050/challenge/faqs.markdown

 <summary markdown="1">
 ## Do you receive inquiries or answer questions about the challenge via telephone?
 </summary>
 Unfortunately, we do not take phone calls or meetings during this time due to the number of inquiries we receive.
-We are happy to answer your questions via email at connect@la2050.org.
+If you have questions, please consider attending one of our [live office hours webinars on February 9, February 26, or March 19](/office-hours/).
+We are also happy to answer your questions any time via email at connect@la2050.org.

 </details>